codekook/ReadMe-main/README.md

 <h2>Hello World</h2>

 <h3>About Me:</h3>
-<p>16 years in a non-technical career and I started my programming journey about almost two years ago.
+<p>16 years in a non-technical career and I started my programming journey almost two years ago.
 I'm learning Python.
 Long way to proficiency so for now just a codekook trying to figure things out.</p>

 <em>"It ain't what you don't know that gets you into trouble.
 It's what you know for sure that just ain't so."</em> Mark Twain